qualtrak/docs-data-connector-api/documentation/source/controllers.rst

 Get Connector
 ~~~~~~~~~~~~~

-To be used to check that the connector is present. *Used predominatley by the Test Suite*.
+To be used to check that the connector is present.
+Used predominatley by the **Integration Tool**.

 **Namespace:** ::